from the kitchen: Lavender Crème Brûlée

 Place the cream and milk in a saucepan and add the lavender.
 Bring to a boil and turn off the heat.
 Let the lavender steep for about 15 minutes or until the milk has a lavender flavor.
 (For a stronger flavor, allow the lavender to steep longer.)

 Meanwhile, beat the egg yolks, ½ cup sugar, and honey until smooth.
 Whisk it into the lavender-cream mixture.
-Strain though a fine-mesh sieve and skim off any foam.
+Strain through a fine-mesh sieve and skim off any foam.
 Refrigerate for at least 4 hours or overnight.

 Pour the mixture into 6 ramekins or brûlée dishes.
 Set the ramekins in a baking pan and add enough hot water to reach halfway up the sides of the ramekins.
 Cover the baking pan with foil and bake for 40 minutes or until set.
 (The custards are done when they stop jiggling.)
 Remove the baking pan from the oven and allow the ramekins to cool in the water bath for 5 minutes.
 Refrigerate, covered, for at least three hours or overnight.